Jehovah's Witnesses splinter groups: Sierra Leone

 In 1956, Watch Tower Society representatives visiting Freetown, Sierra Leone, encountered a splinter group called the "Ecclesia of Jehovah's Witnesses" that had formed several years prior.

 USSR

 When the Watch Tower Society changed its interpretation of the "superior authorities", some Jehovah's Witnesses in the USSR suspected that the change came from the KGB instead.
-This led to the formation of the Theocratic Organisation of Jehovah's Witnesses, which discontinued the use of Watch Tower Society publications printed after 1962.
-The group has a presence in Russia, Ukraine, and Moldova, and claims to seek contacts with Witnesses in other countries.
+This led to the formation of the Theocratic Organization of Jehovah's Witnesses, which discontinued the use of Watch Tower Society publications printed after 1962.
+The group has a presence in Russia, Ukraine, and Moldova, and claims to seek contact with Witnesses in other countries.
 The group does not publish any statistics regarding the number of congregations or adherents and has little or no public presence.